pSnehanshu/snehanshu-blog/_drafts/what-is-ocpp.md

 Therefore websocket was invented.
 Here, the client still needs to initiate the connection and do the handshake, but once that's done, a two-way tunnel is created in which data can flow in both directions independently.
 The client can send messages to the server and the server too can send messages to the client.

 Coupled with JSON, it becomes the perfect solution for OCPP, where the charge points act as clients and initiate the connection, and the backend acts as the server.
 No need to worry now, put as many as chargers you need behind that router, websocket got you covered!

+---

+That's all for this post.
+I will write about the technical details on how OCPP with JSON-over-Websockets functions, and I will also post some code examples about how to implement OCPP using Node.js in the next post.
+So stay tuned!